 The Bay Area is home to eLearning firms operating on the cutting edge and attempting to reshape education opportunities throughout the world.
-These including the Khan Academy, Animation

-Mentor, Udacity, The eLearning Guild, Emantras, and Coursera, all or one of which may be a potential partner.
+These including the Khan Academy, Animation Mentor, Udacity, The eLearning Guild, Emantras, and Coursera, all or one of which may be a potential partner.

 A recent partnership between Udacity and San Jose State University to make Massively Open Online Courses (MOOC's) available at low cost may hold lessons for other higher education institutions.
 Limited Internet experience and technical glitches hampered many students, especially those in remedial classes, which had high failure rates.
-One major problem is matching student needs to complete work more quickly and others to take more time, especially since SJS is set up entirely on the semester system.108
+One major problem is matching student needs to complete work more quickly and others to take more time, especially since SJS is set up entirely on the semester system.107

-California, at 6.4%, was among the bottom five states as measured by the number of students taking only on-line courses.
-109
+California, at 6.4%, was among the bottom five states as measured by the number of students taking only on-line courses.108

-Of all courses offered at California's community colleges, 12.3% are offered through distance education, and it is estimated that nearly half of all courses have some online component.110
+Of all courses offered at California's community colleges, 12.3% are offered through distance education, and it is estimated that nearly half of all courses have some online component.109

 Fifty-one percent of California's community colleges offer certificates and degrees that can be earned without stepping onto campus for classes.
-This typically includes a combination of both online and television courses.111
+This typically includes a combination of both online and television courses.110

-Thirty-seven percent of California community college students surveyed in 2011 said they enrolled in at least one distance education course because of the convenience.112
+Thirty-seven percent of California community college students surveyed in 2011 said they enrolled in at least one distance education course because of the convenience.111

 The number of students who choose to take online courses for credit is on the rise and by 2013 totaled a record 7.1 million.
-In the past few years the rate has been slower, but online classes are still growing faster than higher institutions' enrollment overall.113
+In the past few years the rate has been slower, but online classes are still growing faster than higher institutions' enrollment overall.112 increased (30.2%) from last year's survey.
+Nonetheless, the proportion of chief academic leaders who say online learning is critical to their long-term strategy is at a new high (69.1%).114

 In 2011, it was estimated that about \$35.6 billion was spent on self-paced eLearning across the globe.
-Today, e Learning is a \$56.2 billion industry.
-It's predicted to double by 2015.114
+Today, eLearning is a \$56.2 billion industry.
+It is predicted to double by 2015.113

 Seventy-seven percent of academic leaders in the U.S. rate the learning outcomes in online education as the same or superior to those in face-to-face classes.
-However, the proportion of chief academic officers who believe their faculty accepts the value and legitimacy of online education has not increased (30.2%) from last year's survey.
-Nonetheless, the proportion of chief academic leaders who say online learning is critical to their long-term strategy is at a new high (69.1%).115 connection.
-These routes to connectivity are more pronounced among young people; 95% report having access to the Internet either through smartphones or home broadband.116
+However, the proportion of chief academic officers who believe their faculty accepts the value and legitimacy of online education has not

-Smartphones are increasingly a vehicle for American's to access the Internet.
-For example, 46% of Americans have a home broadband connection and a smartphone, 24% have a home broadband connection, but not a smartphone, and 10% have a smartphone, but not a home broadband
+Smartphones are increasingly a vehicle for Americans' to access the Internet.
+For example, 46% of Americans have a home broadband connection and a smartphone, 24% have a home broadband connection, but not a smartphone, and 10% have a smartphone, but not a home broadband connection.
+These routes to connectivity are more pronounced among young people; 95% report having access to the Internet either through smartphones or home broadband.115

-Colleges, universities, and foundations have poured more than \$100-million into creating open education resources (OER).
-But higher education has been slow to use the resources as alternatives to expensive textbooks.
-Known as the "Textbook Zero" model, savings to students can be game changing while providing the same pathway to learning mastery as traditional textbooks.117
+Colleges, universities, and foundations have poured more than \$100million into creating open education resources (OER).
+However, higher education has been slow to use the resources as alternatives to expensive textbooks.
+Known as the "Textbook Zero" model, savings to students can be game changing while providing the same pathway to learning mastery as traditional textbooks.116

 Competency-based learning approaches to delivering and managing curricula are gaining newfound acceptance in American higher education and have spread to the community college sector.
-For example, Western Governor's University is now working with a cohort of eleven community colleges to create their own competency-based degrees and certificates, mostly in information technology tracks.118
+For example, Western Governor's University is now working with a cohort of eleven community colleges to create their own competency-based degrees and certificates, mostly in information technology tracks.117